-Come along as I take you on a little cottage Christmas tour, with plenty of vintage and farmhouse inspired style decor mixed in.
-My favorites for this year’s holiday decor are greenery, small Christmas trees, garland and twinkle lights.
-Nice and simple.
+Come along as I take you on a little cottage Christmas tour, with plenty of vintage and farmhouse-inspired style decor mixed in.
+My favorites for this year’s holiday decor are greenery, small Christmas trees, garlands, and twinkle lights.

 Bloggers Best Holiday Home Tour 2020

 Hi everyone!
 It’s day two of the Bloggers Best Holiday Home Tour, hosted by Kelly from The Tattered Pew and Mansa from This is Simplicite.
 I’m joining so many incredible bloggers who will be sharing their inspiring Christmas decor throughout the entire week.
 You can find each link at the end of this post.